stanford-msande152/summer26/syllabus.md

 As this is an Engineering course, ability in high-school level mathematics and spreadsheets is needed.
 A background in probability is helpful.
 Co-registration in an introductory probability course is appropriate for students with no previous study.
 Basic software or programming (e.g. python notebooks) experience is entirely optional.

 #### Pre-course assignment
-* Review your understanding of basic probability with the provided review exercise.
+- Review your understanding of basic probability with the [probability refresher](/summer26/probability_refresher_MSE152/).
-* Watch [this TED talk](https://www.youtube.com/watch?v=-gqNOmdvwiI) on the value of improving personal decision making
+- Watch [this TED talk](https://www.youtube.com/watch?v=-gqNOmdvwiI) on the value of improving personal decision making.

 ## Course Learning Objectives
 By virtue of taking this course you should: